Event Directors Guide

 Day of the event...Hey everything is done now.
 You can relax!
 Actually you should arrive early, set up registration and start so that when your crews arrive they can start to process the mob that we all expected.
 Make sure all your helpers get to run by recruiting a few extra replacements as the day goes on.
 The finish won't be busy until later so don't worry about that until everything else is up and running.
 Spend the rest of the day observing what went right and what went wrong.
 See if there is any need for improvement the next time.
 Make sure you have someone to pick up controls at the end of the day.
 Don't wait to do that job until your car is the only one in the lot.
 Give the complete kit to the next user.
 (He is an excellent candidate for control pickup as he has a vested interest in getting all the controls out today)

-That evening or within a couple days… Wind down, but don't put the paperwork off too long or it will never get done.
+That evening or within a day or so… Wind down, but don't put the paperwork off too long or it will never get done.
 If he didn't get it the day of the event, send John Ort the proceeds minus any expenses with receipts you are claiming.
-Kent Shaw needs all your results to feed into our ranking database.
+Fill out the on line event report which gives many of us the data we need to keep track of our future needs.
+Sandy Fillebrown needs the event file if you used epunching and Vadim Masalkov needs your results if you did not.
 Nancy Sharp will appreciate a brief story for the Briar Patch.
 (Be sure to include a list of your helpers)